 What should you be thinking about when you’re trying to name your company?
-Here are four tips for choosing a catchy – and overall winning – business name.
+Here are four tips for choosing a catchy and winning business name.

 Keep it Short and Snappy

-If people can’t say it or spell a company’s name, how often do you think they’ll really think or talk about it?
-Keeping it brief is important to help people communicate about a business name, but also to eventually create a website URL that’s easy to enter.
-Steer clear of convoluted spellings or symbols, too; these may deter customers trying to find your business or recommend it to a friend.
+If people can’t say or spell a company’s name, how often do you think they’ll think or talk about it?
+Keeping it brief is important to help people communicate about a business name and eventually create a website URL that’s easy to enter.
+Steer clear of convoluted spellings or symbols; these may deter customers trying to find your business or recommend it to a friend.

 Relevance > Cleverness